 Diagnosing a plumbing problem can be like diagnosing an upset stomach.
-You can see and experience external symptoms—your water pressure is anemic, or your toilet won’t flush—but you can’t see what the problem is, as it’s underground.
+You can see and experience external symptoms—your water pressure is anemic, or your toilet won’t flush—but you don’t know what the problem is, as it’s underground.
 In the old days, the only way to locate the problem was to dig—and you might dig in the wrong place, any number of times.

 Fortunately, there are modern tools available to help either locate or fix any plumbing problems.